 FiLMiC Remote allows you to frame yourself correctly, set your exposure and focus, and then start recording.
 All from your second device.

 In the image above, you can see my iPhone SE is recording a shot of the wooden mouse.
 In the meantime, the iPhone recording is being monitored and controlled on the iPad using FiLMiC Pro Remote.

 When I’ve used Remote it has occasionally been a little flaky.
-Overall it makes recording yourself when filming with an iPhone much easier.
-Even when recording someone else, the large screen size of an iPad is very useful to check the focus.
+Overall, it makes recording yourself when filming with an iPhone much easier.
+Even when recording someone else, the large screen size of an iPad is especially useful to check the focus.